Abhay-G/Abhay-G/README.md

 - ⚡ Fun fact: ...
 -->
 <br/>
-I am a 3rd Year undergraduate student at Vellore Institute of Technology, Bhopal.
+<p align = "center">I am a 3rd Year undergraduate student at Vellore Institute of Technology, Bhopal.
 I aspire to be a valuable resource in society; help develop software that is going to meet individual client needs.
-Being a team player with strong analytical and problem solving skills I come up with creative solutions for complex problems.I believe in constant learning and exploring new things; wish to travel the world and explore everything.
+Being a team player with strong analytical and problem solving skills I come up with creative solutions for complex problems.I believe in constant learning and exploring new things; wish to travel the world and explore everything.</p>

 ----